EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

+- 2025.01: Our one paper about medication recommendation is accepted to DASFAA 2025.
 - 2025.01: Our one paper about LLMs fine-tuning is accepted to NAACL 2025.
 - 2025.01: Our two papers about out-of-distribution recommendations are accepted to WWW 2025.
 - 2024.12: Our one paper about multimodal recommendation is accepted to ICASSP 2025.